MatthiasWM/IotaSlicer/README.md

 Iota currently generates G-Code files for DaVinci Duo printers with Repetier firmware.
 If will probably run with little or no modifications on other FDM printers as well.

+* v0.3.2b
+  * re-added support to write slices as RGBA images for inkjet printers
 * v0.3.1b
   * added simple material selection for support and model
   * internal restructuring of IAFDMPrinter to eventually allow multithreaded slicing